yushiangfu/study-notes/~network.md

 ## <a name="network-interface-layer"></a> Network Interface Layer

-After receiving skb from the Internet layer, the network device driver builds the MAC header, fills the TX descriptor(s) and ask hardware to take action.
+Upon receiving the skb from the Internet layer, the network device driver constructs the MAC header, populates the TX descriptor(s), and instructs the hardware to perform the necessary action.

 ```
 +---------+